Do vitamin D supplements have side effects?

 Remember that vitamin supplements are medicines and, like all medicines, they have potential risks and benefits.
 Speak to your doctor or pharmacist about supplements containing vitamin D.

 To speak to a health professional over the phone, call NPS Medicine Line on 1300 MEDICINE (1300 633 424 ) Mon–Fri, 9am–5pm AEST.
-Calls will be answered by healthdirect Australia.
+Your call will be answered by healthdirect Australia (except Queensland and Victoria).

 If you’ve had, or think you’ve had, more than the recommended dose of a vitamin D supplement, call the Poisons Information Centre on 13 11 26.

 Many supplements are combined with calcium, which can be beneficial, but you should be careful of calcium toxicity.
 Avoid taking more than 600–1000 mg of calcium per day unless directed by your doctor.
 Signs of calcium toxicity include confusion, disorientation, and problems with heart rhythm.